Author Bernard Preston

 Backyard permaculture is his other life-long passion; working with nature, rather than against it to preserve both the planet and ourselves.

-As a lover of good bread, conscious of all the literature about the virtues of whole grains and the downside of refined flour, he bakes sourdough bread daily using 100% wholemeal that he grinds himself.
+As a lover of good bread, conscious of all the literature about the virtues of whole grains and the downside of refined flour, he bakes a sourdough loaf daily using 100% wholemeal that he grinds himself.

-Though in his eighth decade neither he or the good wife take any medication whatsoever.
-They attribute their wellness to the mountain of organic fruit and veg coming from their garden, the fermented foods they enjoy, especially kefir and the whole grains they consume.
+Though in the middle of his eighth decade neither he or the good wife take any medication whatsoever.
+They attribute their wellness to the mountain of organic nosh from their garden, the fermented foods they enjoy and the whole grains they consume.

-To contact Dr B, visit the contact page.
+To chat with Dr B, visit the contact page.

 He is active in his church where he is a layminister.